Loading...

 And Aisha says that she has made a side salad from vegetables to go with my main meal.

 And Lucas says he has made a fruit salad for dessert, but he says, "Your salad also does actually contain fruit."
-Now, Lucas is correct, scientifically speaking.
+Now Lucas is correct, scientifically speaking.

 So could you explain to Aisha why all of her side salad is not made of vegetables?
-So while you decide how you would explain that to Aisha, please could you pause the video, and then we'll come back and we'll see if you've got the right understanding.
+So while you decide how you would explain that to Aisha, please could you pause the video and then we'll come back and we'll see if you've got the right understanding.

 Okay, so let's see how you got on with that task.

-And Aisha said that she'd made a side salad from vegetables, and Lucas said he'd made a fruit salad, but he said that Aisha's salad also contained fruit.
+So Aisha and Lucas were using and vegetables in their meals, and Aisha said that she'd made a side salad from vegetables, and Lucas said he'd made a fruit salad, but he said that Aisha salad also contained fruit.

 So let's see if we can explain to Aisha why her side salad isn't just made of vegetables.